phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_email_template
 ------------------
-If you do not want to make use of the email notification method, you can return ``false``.
-This will make it so users can not select the email method in their notification preferences.
+If you do not want to make use of the email notification method, this should return ``false`` and users will not be able to select the email method in their notification preferences.

-However, if you do want to make use of the email notification method, you can supply the email *template* file here.
+However, if you do want to make use of the email notification method, you should return the email *template* file here.
 It is not a template file like you may be used to, as it is not located in the :class:`styles/all/template` directory.
-Rather, it is located in the language's :class:`email` directory, as shown in the `File structure`.
+Rather, it is located in the language's :class:`email` directory, as shown in the `File Structure`.

 You can, or rather should, use the ``@vendor_extension/`` prefix to indicate your extension's path.
 The *default* directory, as mentioned, is the :class:`email` directory and in our case, the filename is :class:`sample`.
 So the file name should be appended to the prefix, so that will result in ``@vendor_extension/sample``.
-If your email template is located in a subdirectory of the :class:`email` directory, you will have to indicate that in the path: ``@vendor_extension/subdirectory/sample``.
+If your email template is located in a subdirectory of the :class:`email` directory, you will have to indicate that in the path, e.g.: ``@vendor_extension/subdirectory/sample``.

 .. code-block:: php